 You are going to teach American history for sure, but you don’t think you can teach music appreciation as well.
 It’s too hard, you don’t know what to teach, it takes too much time.
 I can just hear you now. 🙂

 But I’m here to tell you that it isn’t true.
-I have some awesome lessons to give you today that will truly enrich your students’ American history study with only a few minutes a day.
+I have some awesome lessons today that will truly enrich your students’ American history study with only a few minutes a day.
 They are appropriate for grades K-12.

-Download 5 FREE Music Lessons for 20th Century American Music Appreciation
+21 Lessons in 20th Century American Music Appreciation

 Find the curriculum in my Teachers Pay Teachers store here.

 Please leave me a comment below telling me what you think of the lessons.
 Share this with your friends.
 And if you like these, check out the full 20th Century Music Appreciation Online Course!